-How to Make this Beef Chili Recipe – the Method
+How to Make Beef Chili - the Recipe Method

 Next, rub the beef chuck with the chili powder, garlic, salt and cumin.

 Pour a quarter of the beer into the pot to deglaze, then dump the mixture into a slow cooker or crock pot.
 Add the rest of the beer to the slow cooker as well.
 If you'd like to skip the beer, use chicken broth or beef broth instead.